 Common Challenge 1: The challenge is split in two.
 First, some project managers are very tool specific and they make the assumption that their audience is able to use these project management tools and understand project progress.
 Second, some project managers might create excellent plans but they never share it and consider it their own means of tracking project work.

 Simple Solutions: First, identify your audience and level of details required.
 Second, plan and create the plan for teams (a representative from every work stream can help validate required tasks).
-Another approach is to build the plan individually as more of a “straw man” to have a walkthrough with the contributors to determine timeframes, commitments, dependencies, etc. People are much more engaged when they contribute to estimating and predicting their own work.
+Another approach is to build the plan individually as more of a “straw man” to have a walk through with the contributors to determine time frames, commitments, dependencies, etc. People are much more engaged when they contribute to estimating and predicting their own work.
 Have a graphical representation of a plan for your executive audience, with more detailed material for line management, and finally develop an MS Project plan for use with the project team.

-Common Challenge 2: Project managers (PMs) complain about the burden of administrative tasks in writing status reports, action items, updating schedules, etc. Some managers complain when no standard templates are available because project managers have yet to create them, taking time from other tasks.
-Yet some PMs complain when templates are there because project managers feel compelled to provide specific details that they may have wanted to skip.
+Common Challenge 2: Project managers (PMs) complain about the burden of administrative tasks in writing status reports, action items, updating schedules, etc. Some managers complain when no standard templates or methodology are available because project managers have yet to create them, taking time from other tasks.
+Yet some PMs complain when templates are available because project managers feel compelled to provide specific details that they may have wanted to skip.

 Simple Solutions: If project managers are taught to treat these project tools as race car drivers treat their dashboard gauges, then project managers would be able to pay better attention to their project progress, using these tools as gauges and indicators for the entire project team.
 If these administration tools are leveraged well, it allows the project manager to raise issues, escalate risks, and even to show accomplishments, teamwork, and all as part of working the plan.
 Teach PMs how to use the project tools as guides to project and team management and as success measurement support tools.